vcfvct/aws-exam/README.md

 * DynamoDB uses optimistic concurrency control, and support conditional write
 * number of tables and provisioned thruput can be raised by contacting aws support
 * You can define a maximum of 5 local secondary indexes and 5 global secondary indexes per table.
+  * GSI(Global Secondary Index) is sparse indexes.
+Unlike the requirement of having a primary key, an item in a DynamoDB table does not have to contain any of the GSI keys.
+If a GSI key has both hash and range elements, and a table item omits either of them, then that item will not be indexed by the corresponding GSI.
+In such cases, a GSI can be very useful in efficiently locating items that have an uncommon attribute.
 * `scan` operation has a limit of 1MB, use LastEvaluatdKey to apply in a subsequent operation.
 The thruput is 4KB.